alexuk86/alexuk86.github.io/_posts/2018-09-22-an-introduction-to-ct.md

 It is handy to organise the information in this way because in fan and parallel beam geometries each sinogram contains all the information for a single slice.
 If you have 50 slices, you have 50 sinograms.
 They're very easy to process into this form too.

 ### Back-projection
+A sinogram is made up of *projections* through your subject.
+Back-projection is where you take your 1D images from your sinogram and kind of smear it back into a 2D image at the angle it was originally taken at:

+Rinse and repeat for every angle, every row of your sinogram.

+Keep stacking the back-projections on top of each-other and this is what you get:

+It's worth noting that this is a computationally intensive process.
+Effectively applying a rotation to an image for every angle.
+For high resolution images you might have 2000+ projections for every slice.

+So, being a bit critical, you can see this isn't exactly the sharp and sexy slice through our 3D object that we started with.
+To get _nice_ images you have to do a little more work.

+### Filtered Back-projection
+That extra bit of work is simply applying a special filter to the sinogram before back-projection.
+A few of the commonest ones are:

++ Ramp filter
++ Shepp-Logan
++ Cosine
++ Hamming
++ Hann

+These are applied in the frequency space by first applying a fourier transform, applying the filter, then returning the image to the spacial realm.
+There are libraries that do this very fast and very accurately.

+And this is the result: